alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <!-- toc -->
 # A SMALL GUIDE TO SETTLE DOWN IN STUTTGART AS UBC STUDENT

 Hallo!
 Welcome to this .git page.
-In this repository, several UBC students will talk and explain as detailed as possible everything needed to peacefully come to Stuttgart!
+In this repository, UBC students will explain everything needed to settle into Stuttgart and Bosch!
+Please note this page is simply advice based on our experiences.
+Not all information may be accurate despite our efforts to make it so.

+If you are currently in Stuttgart and would like to update this page, please xyz.

 ## Table of Contents
 <ul>